MarimerLLC/csla/docs/Upgrading to CSLA 9.md

 ## RabbitMq Data Portal Channel

 The RabbitMQ data portal channel has been updated to work with dependency injection.
 You can explore the `RabbitMqExample` project in the `Samples` folder for an example of how to use the RabbitMQ data portal channel.

+Furthermore it was updated to v7 which means there are breaking changes due to the changed made in RabbitMq.
+The biggest change is that now all related methods have to be async.
+The following APIs changed
+* `Csla.Channels.RabbitMq.RabbitMqPortal`
+  * `public void StartListening()` -> `public Task StartListening()`
+* `Csla.Channels.RabbitMq.RabbitMqProxy`
+  * `protected virtual void InitializeRabbitMQ()` -> `protected virtual Task InitializeRabbitMQ()`

 ## Nullable Reference Types